25 Tips and Tricks to Negotiate Travel Nursing Pay and Contracts

 Of course, the next step beyond social proof is for you to discuss competing offers with your recruiters.
 You do this in an attempt to get recruiters to bid against one another for the best pay.

-We advocate the use of this approach within certain parameters in our eBook on pay negotiation.
+I advocate this approach within certain parameters in our eBook on pay negotiation.
 I’ll explain why in a moment.
 However, it’s also important to note that negotiation experts are divided on this topic.

 The Argument Against Competing Offers